Careers360 Logo

 The principles of photochemical reaction are based on photochemistry.
 When a molecule absorbs photons, it gets excited to a higher energy state.
 This process is known as photoexcitation.
 The photochemical reaction depends on two laws:

-• Grotthuss-Draper Law: This law states that all light radiations do not produce chemical reaction.
+• Grotthuss-Draper Law: This law states that all light radiations do not produce chemical reactions.
 Some increase the kinetic energy of molecules while some are reemitted.

-• Stark-Einstein Law: This law states that each molecule of absorbing substance absorb one photon or quantum of the radiation in the primary process.
+• Stark-Einstein Law: This law states that each molecule of absorbing substance absorbs one photon or quantum of the radiation in the primary process.

 NEET Highest Scoring Chapters & Topics